 - Keep personal licenses accessible. $5 is a low barrier.
 Most fans will not hesitate to spend $5 on a track they love, especially when they get a permanent MP3 download and are supporting you directly.

 - Price creator licenses for the value they provide.
-A YouTuber with 100K subscribers is getting massive value from your track. $15 is a fair price for unlimited use in their content.
+A YouTuber with 100K subscribers is getting massive value from your track.
+Somewhere in the $10โ$30 range is fair for unlimited, copyright-claim-free use in their content.

 - Do not underprice commercial licenses.
-If a business is using your music in an ad campaign, $30–$50 is reasonable.
+If a business is using your music in an ad campaign, broadcast, or film, $250 and up is reasonable.
 They are generating real revenue from your work.

 - Consistency across your catalog.
 Buyers get confused when one track is $5 personal and another is $12.
 Pick a pricing structure and apply it across your tracks.